meet-eu-21/Team-SB3/README.md

 Our adaptation of the intrachromosomal study to the interchromosomic case ends here.
 Technically speaking, the original code has a last step in which it generates a .pdb file.
 This step has not been adapted yet in our code, that is why it is overlooked during the code's execution by being between quotation marks.
 But the procedure is the same as it is for intrachromosomal study.

+## Compartments evaluation to gold standards :

+## Collaborative work with team SB1 (Sorbonne University) :

+## Launching our code on the IFB cluster :